 Welcome to Westacre's Cooking Club.

-Cooking Club takes place every Wednesday after school from 3pm until 4:15pm with Miss Payne and Mrs Newell.
-It is a great opportunity to learn basic cooking skills, how to follow recipes, stick to timings and most importantly have fun!
-You don't have to already be a masterchef to join why not just come along and have a go.
+Cooking Club takes place every Monday Wednesday after school from 3pm until 4:15pm with Mrs Barlow, Mrs Newell, Mrs Simpson and Miss Stewart.
+It is a great opportunity to learn basic cooking skills, how to follow recipes, stick to timings and, most importantly, have fun!
+You don't have to already be a master chef to join, so why not just come along and have a go?

 This week is mental health awareness week, cooking and baking is a great way to help with our mental health it is brilliant for reducing stress and making us all feel a bit calmer.
 The theme for mental health awareness week is kindness matters so why not try baking our recipes as a kind gesture for someone in your household this week, I'm sure they would love it.